Practical 3: Foundations (Part 2)

 Creating an Atlas

-The code below creates an Atlas using a dictionary.
+The code below creates an atlas using a dictionary.
 The dictionary key

-is a city name, and the value
+is a listing, and the value

-is the latitude, longitude, and main airport code.
+is the latitude, longitude, and price.

 Adding to a Dict